Medical emergencies always take us by surprise. It is always better to be safe than sorry, and it is no different when it comes to medical insurance.

 Tax deductions can be availed on individual health insurance or family floater plans.
 Premiums paid towards health insurance taken for self, spouse, dependent children and/or parents are allowed for deduction.

 Every individual (including non-resident individuals) and HUF can claim a deduction under Section 80D.
-However, the higher limit of deduction available to senior citizens is not available in case of non-resident senior citizens.
+However, the higher limit of deduction available to resident senior citizens is not available in the case of non-resident senior citizens.

 Who can claim a deduction under section 80DD?